Seronsecurity/advmlthreatmatrix/pages/adversarial-ml-threat-matrix.md

 #### ![AdvML](/images/color_advml.png)Model Poisoning

-Adversaries can train machine learning that are performant, but contain backdoors that produce inference errors when presented with input containing a trigger defined by the adversary.
+Adversaries can train machine learning models that are performant, but contain backdoors that produce inference errors when presented with input containing a trigger defined by the adversary.
 A model with a backdoor can be introduced by an innocent user via a [pre-trained model with backdoor](#Pre-Trained-ML-Model-with-Backdoor) or can be a result of [Data Poisoning](#Data-Poisoning).
-This backdoored model can be exploited at inference time with an [Evasion Attack](#Evasion-Attack)
+This backdoored model can be exploited at inference time with an [Evasion Attack](#Evasion-Attack).

 #### ![AdvML](/images/color_advml.png)Data Poisoning